Support

 No. The weight is written to Shopify in the unit you chose, and shown back to you in that same unit everywhere — the fix preview, your fix history, and the Shopify admin.
 Weights are stored internally in kilograms so rules compare consistently across a catalog entered in mixed units, but you never see that conversion.
 Type 50 lb and you'll see 50 lb.

-Fix history is an audit trail, not a live mirror.
-Each entry permanently records what Origova set and when, and is never rewritten — an audit trail that quietly updates itself couldn't tell you what was declared on the day a shipment left.
-The notice flags that the current value has drifted, so you can run a scan to refresh, without losing the record of what was originally applied.
+The fix history itself is an audit trail, not a live mirror.
+Each entry permanently records the value Origova wrote and when, and is never rewritten — an audit trail that quietly updates itself couldn't tell you what was declared on the day a shipment left.
+Weight is the one row that reads the current synced value rather than the historical one, so a weight changed in the Shopify admin shows its real number there.

 What happens if I delete a product in Shopify?